imnanxu/QPPLab/README.md

 | 5 | histograms of sliding correlation timecourses before and after QPP regression|
 | 6 | functional connectivity (FC) matrix before (upper triangule) and after (lower triangule) QPP regression |

-For figures 1, 2, and 6, ROIs are reorganized based on networks.
+In figures 1, 2, and 6, ROIs are reorganized based on networks.

 <a name="section-3"></a>
 ## 3. Output File Structure(./Output/)